1.1 The New Jersey CNA Pathway (NATCEP)

 Who Must Be Certified

-Federal law (OBRA 1987, the Omnibus Budget Reconciliation Act) and NJ DOH rules require that any person who provides direct nursing or nursing-related services to residents of a New Jersey long-term care facility be a certified nurse aide listed on the New Jersey Nurse Aide Registry.
-This covers nursing homes and long-term care units regulated by NJ DOH.
-You generally do not get paid for hands-on resident care in these settings without being on the registry or inside the legal grace window.
+OBRA '87 and NJ DOH regulations (N.J.A.C.
+8:39) require that any person who provides direct nursing or nursing-related services to residents of a New Jersey long-term care facility be a certified nurse aide listed on the New Jersey Nurse Aide Registry.
+This covers nursing homes and the long-term care units NJ DOH licenses.
+You generally are not assigned hands-on resident care in these settings unless you are on the registry or inside the legal 120-day grace window.
+Note that homemaker-home health aides who work for home-care agencies follow a separate Board of Nursing credential — the CNA in this guide is the long-term care nurse aide.

 NJ NATCEP Training Hours